 Send us an email directly or when using our contact form.

 Take part in a prize draw or competition

 Make a purchase of a product, or download, or when using a gift voucher.

 Comment on our blog

-We also collect anonymous information from visitors to our website using analytics tools.
-These files cannot identity you personally, but can be used by us to, for example:
+The anonymous information we collect from visitors to our website we do by using analytics tools.
+These files cannot identity you personally, but can be used by us, for example:

-Measure how many people are using our services, the relevance of our web content and other performance-related data
+Measure how many people are using our services, the relevance of our web content and other performance/system-related data for our website

-Google Analytics – this is a web analytics tool provided by Google that enables us to evaluate how users (anonymously) use our site, which of our communications campaigns are working and which parts of the site need improvement.
-You can use the Google Analytics Opt-Out Browser Add-on to disable tracking by Google Analytics.
+Google Analytics – this is a web analytics tool provided by Google that enables us to evaluate how users (anonymously) use our site, which of our communication campaigns are working and which parts of the site need improvement.
+We retain this information for a maximum of 14 months.